Mihail Neamțu: Family background

 Early on in his life, his paternal grandfather introduced him to Orthodox Christianity.
 During his early 20s, Neamțu lived for a few months at a Benedictine monastery near Lugano, Switzerland, later moving to different monasteries throughout England.
 At age 22, following the breakup with his girlfriend – later described as "the only time I truly understood suicidal impulses – Neamțu attempted to pursue monasticism.

 Studies

 In 1996, Neamțu enrolled in the Faculty of Philosophy and Theology at Babeș-Bolyai University in Cluj-Napoca, graduating with a BA in 2000.
-During the 2000–2001 academic year, he was a Socrates exchange student at the German Ludwig Maximilian University of Munich.
+During the 2000–2001 academic year, he was a Socrates exchange student in Germany at LMU Munich.

 Academic work

 Dissertations

 In 2002, Neamțu completed his Master of Arts research at Durham University, with his dissertation Theology and Language in St Gregory of Nyssa written under the supervision of Andrew Louth.
 The same year, he embarked on doctoral research at King's College London, where he worked with Colin Gunton and Oliver Davies.

 In 2008, Neamțu defended his doctoral dissertation at King's College London.
 His unpublished thesis looks at various points of theological convergence between the supporters of the Nicene Creed and the leaders of the Christian monastic movement in fourth-century Egypt.
 Neamțu claimed that the Church bishops gathered at Nicaea offered a paradoxical understanding of the consubstantial relationship between the Father and the Son, which subverted the Master and Slave dialectics so rampant in the pagan world (as it is described by Hegel in the Phenomenology of Spirit).